vy538/idea-generator/README.md

 # Illustration Idea Generator

 This project is a web application that generates random illustration ideas using a slot machine-like interface.
 It supports both English and Chinese languages and includes a gallery feature to showcase illustrations.
+This project was developed with assistance from Claude, an AI assistant created by Anthropic.

 ## Features